sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerDesktopGroup.md

 ### Brokerdesktopgroup Object
 A desktop group object represents a collection of machines that are fully configured in a site that is able to run either a Microsoft Windows desktop environment, individual applications, or both.

+  * AdminFolderName (System.String) The name of the admin folder the desktop group is in (including trailing backslash), or the empty string if the desktop group is at the root level

+  * AdminFolderUid (System.Int32) The Uid of the admin folder the desktop group is in (if any)

+  * AllowReconnectInMaintenanceMode (System.Boolean) Specifies whether reconnecting sessions are allowed for machines in Maintenance mode.

   * AppDisks (System.Guid\[\]) The Application Disks used by machines in the desktop group.